Wise Online - View Week

-Breathe and relax!
+Breathe and body.
 Inhale for 5, hold for 5, exhale with an open mouth for 8.
 Allow the belly to rise and fall.
 Follow the air moving into the abdomen, stay connected to the sensations of breath.
 Welcome the sensations onto your body.

 Take the time to offer yourself self-compassion.
 Be kind to yourself.
 It is okay to feel this way.
 It will pass.
 “It is okay to not want this”.
 “Let me open to it”.
 “It is okay to not be okay.”
 “This too shall pass”.

 Be mindful of thoughts about the anxiety itself.
 Watch the second arrow.
 You are not your anxiety.
 Put words to your feelings.
 “Name it to tame it”.
-“I notice Anger arising, I notice fear arising”.
+“I notice anger arising, I notice fear arising”.
 Remember why anxiety feels the way it does.